-- 38. In the current Appeals, the Appellants are challenging the President's Decision on the following grounds: - First, the President erred in determining that the March 2017 decision was outside the scope of the ARC's review.
-In the Appellants' view, there were multiple justifiable bases for the ARC to find that the 2017 decision was within its scope of review- the decision itself was misleading and concealed information of decisive importance that staff could not have known about; the Bank failed in its duty to inform staff and to provide reasons for the decision, so as to enable staff to make informed decisions and contest unfavourable decisions; the 2017 decision is interrelated with the November 2022 decision; and the contra preferentum doctrine applies. - Second, the President erred in her findings on the merits.
-In the Appellants' view, the President relied primarily on a literal interpretation, in favour of the Bank, of the relevant provisions of the Staff Handbook, which do not contain any procedural requirements (or protections) and as such allow the Bank almost total discretion in the implementation of its provisions.
-The President thus failed to consider the legitimate expectation of staff, based on historical practice, that there would be some form of stability and predictability in the Bank's approach to administering the mortgage subsidy. - Third, the Appellants question the President's position that the absence of reasons about why the Bank switched rates absolves the Bank of responsibility.
-In their view, in the absence of a rationale, the only available conclusion is that the decision to change the rate was either done deliberately, in order for the Bank to make some savings, or that it was done arbitrarily by whim or negligence.
-In their view, either scenario results in an abuse of discretion, lack of good faith, and improper purpose. - Finally, with respect to the President's decision on remedies, the Appellants consider that the President was incorrect to dismiss the ARC's recommendation for compensation for the losses incurred since 2017 and for moral damages, as well as in her refusal to allow them to move to Flex after their mortgages are repaid. - 39.
-By way of relief, the Appellants are seeking the following remedies from the Tribunal:
+- 46. In the current Appeal, the Appellant is challenging the President's Decision on the following grounds: - First, the President erred in determining that the March 2017 decision was outside the scope of the ARC's review.
+In the Appellant's view, there were multiple justifiable bases for the ARC to find that the 2017 decision was within its scope of review- the decision itself was misleading and concealed information of decisive importance that staff could not have known about; the Bank failed in its duty to inform staff and to provide reasons for the decision, so as to enable staff to make informed decisions and be able to contest unfavourable decisions; the 2017 decision is interrelated with the November 2022 decision; and the contra preferentum doctrine applies. - Second, the President erred in her findings on the merits.
+In the Appellant's view, the President relied primarily on a literal interpretation, in favour of the Bank, of the relevant provisions of the Staff Handbook, which do not contain any procedural requirements (or protections) and as such allow the Bank almost total discretion in the implementation of its provisions.
+The President thus failed to consider the legitimate expectation of staff, based on historical practice, that there would be some form of stability and predictability in the Bank's approach to administering the mortgage subsidy.

-- (i) Compensation for the monetary loss incurred since 2017, as itemised in each Request for Review and by the ARC in its findings of fact.
-The Bank should pay interest on the same amount, which should be set at 8% in line with the market practice and statutory rate in the UK; and - (ii) Moral damages in the amount of GBP 10,000; and - (iii) That the Bank be ordered to provide each Appellant with the option to move to the Flex package once their mortgage has been paid off.
+- Third, the Appellant questions the President's position that the absence of reasons about why the Bank switched rates absolves the Bank of responsibility.
+In her view, in the absence of a rationale, the only available conclusion is that the decision to change the rate was either done deliberately, in order for the Bank to make some savings, or that it was done arbitrarily by whim or negligence.
+In her view, either scenario results in an abuse of discretion, lack of good faith, and improper purpose. - Finally, with respect to the President's decision on remedies, the Appellant considers that the President was incorrect to dismiss the ARC's recommendation for compensation for the losses incurred since 2017 and for moral damages, as well as in her refusal to allow the Appellant to move to Flex. - 47.
+By way of relief, the Appellant is seeking the following remedies from the Tribunal: - (i) Compensation for the monetary loss incurred since 2017, as itemised in her Request for Review and by the ARC in its findings of fact.
+The Bank should pay interest on the same amount, which should be set at 8% in line with the market practice and statutory rate in the UK; and - (ii) Moral damages in the amount of GBP 10,000; and - (iii) That the Bank be ordered to allow her to move to the Flex package.